 Step 5: Performing a square shape flight

 To make the swarm fly in a square shape, we will use the go_to method of the high level commander.
-Each copter executes 4 relative movements to its current position covering a square shape.
+Each copter independently executes 4 relative movements (+X, +Y, -X, -Y) tracing a 1×1 m square and returning to its own starting position.
+Since the movements are relative, all copters fly the same square path simultaneously regardless of where they started, and you should see the entire swarm move in sync.

 def run_square_sequence(scf):